qing-turnaround/mcp-ip-geo/README.md

 go install github.com/chenmingyong0423/mcp-ip-geo/cmd/mcp-ip-geo@latest
 ```

-# Integrating with MCP
+# MCP Integration

-You can integrate `mcp-ip-geo` with the MCP system in one of the following ways:
+You can integrate `mcp-ip-geo` in one of the following ways:

 ## 🖥 Executable Integration (run a local binary)